-Any student intending to withdraw from a Nursing course must notify the course faculty, clinical instructor, and campus Program Coordinator prior to not attending lecture or clinical.

-Students are also required to schedule an appointment with either the campus Program Coordinator or Nursing Retention Coach to discuss their options.
-This applies to all students, including those who are unsuccessful in the course.
+Any student intending to withdraw from a Nursing course must notify the course faculty, clinical instructor, and campus program coordinator prior to not attending lecture or clinical.
+Students withdrawing from a course must schedule an appointment with either the campus program coordinator or Nursing retention coach to discuss options.

-Failure to notify the appropriate individuals and schedule an appointment by the end of Week 16 of the semester may result in ineligibility to re-enroll in any nursing courses.
-Appointments can be scheduled through the campus secretary.
+Failure to make proper notifications to the aforementioned individuals prior to withdrawing and schedule an appointment by the end of week 16 of the semester may result in the inability to re-enroll in any nursing courses.
+Appointments to meet with the campus program coordinator or retention coach can be made through the campus secretary.